canonical/kafka-operator/docs/tutorial/t-setup-environment.md

 where `<id>` is a unique combination of numbers and letters such as `9d7e4e-0`

-The controller can work with different models; models host applications such as Charmed Kafka.
-Set up a specific model for Charmed Kafka named ‘tutorial’:
+The controller can work with different models; models host applications such as Charmed Apache Kafka.
+Set up a specific model for Charmed Apache Kafka named ‘tutorial’:

 ```shell
 juju add-model tutorial